Table of contents

 |Area||Average Monthly Car Insurance Premium|

-Looking at the chart above, you can see it's around $7 a month cheaper to insure your vehicle in Myrtle Beach than it is in the rest of South Carolina.
+As you can see in the chart above, it is around $8 a month cheaper to insure your vehicle in Myrtle Beach than it is in the rest of South Carolina.

 Average Car Insurance Rates by Age